OpenDreamKit/OpenDreamKit.github.io/_posts/2015-05-22-developer-position-paris-sud.md

 - reference letters (each named reference_letter_<contactname>.pdf),
   or alternatively reference contact information.

-We will tentatively run interviews in the first weeks of July.
 Applications sent after July 1st will be considered until the position is filled.